moussa32/ticketing-system/README.md

         - Params: `id`, `userInfo` (object with profile fields to update).
         - Behavior: Uses `upsert` to update user and returns the updated record.
         - Returns: `Promise<Object>` — updated user record.

-    - `forgetPassword(email)`
-        - Description: Stub that checks existence of a user by email.
-Intended to start forget-password flow (send email, token, etc.).
-        - Params: `email` (string).
-        - Behavior: Throws if user does not exist.

-    - `fullbackForgetPassword(params)`